stevana/hot-swapping-state-machines2/README.md

 or runtime system.

-If stage 5 needs to read and write to the disk, then it can be broken up in three stages: read, run the state machine, write.
+If stage 5 needs to read and write to the disk, then it can be broken up in three stages: read from disk, run the state machine, write to disk (possibily in batched fashion).

-That way the main application logic (the state machine that transforms inputs into outputs) can be run a its own CPU/core
+That way the main application logic (the state machine that transforms inputs into outputs) can be run a its own CPU/core.

-Martin Thompson et al
+Structuring services in this pipeline fashion was advocated by the late Jim Gray and more recently Martin Thompson et al have been giving talks using a similar approach.

-If a stage is slow, we can shard it...
-Jim Gray
+If a stage is slow, we can shard (or partition, using Jim's terminology) it by dedicating another CPU/core to that stage and have even numbered requests to one CPU/core while odd numbered requests go to the other.
+That way we effectively double the throughput, without breaking determinism (as opposed to when worker pools are used).

-+ SMs and actors, messy call graph vs dag
+Let me just leave you with one final image: I like to think of state machines on top of pipelines as a limited form of actors or Erlang processes that cannot send messages to which other process they like (graph-like structure), but rather only downstream (DAG-like structure).

-  - determinism, simulation testing
+This restriction makes it easier to make everything deterministic, which in turn makes it easier to (simulation) test.

 ## Plan